monerochan-moe/monerochanradio/README.md

 # Monerochan Radio
 Dedicated to all the Monerochan fans out there

+There is no commercial incentive to run this site.
+No donations accepted.

+The site is supposed to be as clean and cluter free as possible.
+Sorry about the ads, while on the beach, this is out of my control.

 The source code to this site is Apache Licensed, feel free to re-use

 ## Credits